-- 1. Make a list of good laboratory practices for the lab that accompanies this course, or another lab if this course does not have an associated laboratory.
+- 1. Make a list of good laboratory practices for the lab accompanying this course, or another lab if this course does not have an associated laboratory.
 Explain the rationale for each item on your list. - 2.
-Write directives outlining good measurement practices for (a) a buret, for (b) a pH meter, and for (c) a spectrophotometer. - 3.
+Write directives outlining good measurement practices for a buret, a pH meter, and a spectrophotometer. - 3.
 A atomic absorption method for the analysis of lead in an industrial wastewater has a method detection limit of 10 ppb.
 The relationship between the absorbance and the concentration of lead, as determined from a calibration curve, is